IntuitiveWebSolutions/slack/README.md

 - `branches` - Created or deleted branches
 - `commits:all` - All commits pushed to any branch
 - `+label:"your label"` - Filter issues, pull-requests and comments based on their labels.
+- `channels` - Post issue and pull request messages in separate channels

 You can subscribe or unsubscribe from multiple settings at once.
 For example, to turn on activity for pull request reviews and comments: